Shadows are Bicategorical Traces: Morita Invariance of Shadows and the Universal Euler Characteristic

 An important property satisfied by $\THH$ of ring spectra is {\it Morita invariance}: if two ring spectra $R$ and $R'$ are Morita equivalent (i.e., their model categories of modules are Quillen equivalent), then $\THH(R) \simeq \THH(R')$ \cite{blumbergmandell2012thh}.
 In line with the idea that a shadow is an axiomatic, bicategorical generalization of $\THH$, Campbell and Ponto proved that shadows satisfied a natural generalization of Morita invariance \cite[Proposition 4.6]{campbellponto2019thh}.
-In this section we recover Morita invariance of shadows using the machinery we developed in the previous sections, which enables us to define a functorial lift of the useful Euler characteristic construction of Campbell and Ponto, whose work we begin by reviewing.
+Their result suggests the following natural question: Can we leverage our alternative characterization of shadows via traces to recover and possibly even strengthen Morita invariance of shadows?

+We formulate precise versions of this question and possible answers in \cref{subsec:morita invariance traces}.
+Doing so requires a precise understanding of the work in \cite{campbellponto2019thh}, which we hence first review in \cref{subsec:morita invariance shadows}.